-We intend to apply to have our shares of Class A common stock listed for trading on The Nasdaq Capital Market under the symbol "SYRA."
+We have applied to have our shares of Class A common stock listed for trading on The Nasdaq Capital Market under the symbol "SYRA."
 No assurance can be given that such listing will be approved.

 SHARES ELIGIBLE FOR FUTURE SALE